-PME, or premenstrual exacerbation of an underlying disorder, occurs when a woman has a chronic diagnosis (e.g., depression, anxiety, arthritis) that is made worse prior to and potentially during her period.
+PME, or premenstrual exacerbation of an underlying disorder, occurs when an woman/AFAB has a chronic diagnosis (e.g., depression, anxiety, arthritis) that is made worse prior to and potentially during their period.
 The symptoms follow a similar trajectory to PMDD, but they never resolve completely.
-So far, it looks like we might need different treatments for symptoms that follow the PMDD vs PME patterns, since the latter don’t seem to respond to our PMDD treatments (Lupron, Sepranolone) very well.
-We need more research on the causes of both.

 At IAPMD, we focus on the premenstrual exacerbation of psychiatric disorders, including (but not limited to):

 Generalized Anxiety Disorder